joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Added
   Autosave changes if idle for 5 minutes.
 Turn on and off from settings.
   Busy indicator on Image Plaque and Dual Profile
+  Turn mm lines on floor grid on and off

 Fixed
   Renaming the current file, switching projects, then reopening project via the recent projects menu might lead to the last edited file not actually opening automatically RailWheel editor was mis-remembering the main radius setting.
+  Improved memory recovery after running script

 Changed
 	Changed the header on the project explorer from "Solution" to "Project" as